 Maine's southern coast embodies the state slogan 'Vacationland,' with busy commercial strips, sandy beaches and resort towns that get packed in the summer months.
-Despite the crowds, there are some charming features to this coast.
+Despite the crowds, there are some charming features to be found.
 While Kittery is a long, commercial strip mall, Ogunquit has a lovely beach and is Maine's gay mecca.

 Ogunquit & Wells

-Known to the Abenaki tribe as the 'beautiful place by the sea,' Ogunquit (population 1300) is justly famous for its 3-mile sandy beach.
+Known to the Abenaki tribe as 'the beautiful place by the sea,' Ogunquit is justly famous for its 3-mile sandy beach.
 Wide stretches of pounding surf front the Atlantic, while warm back-cove waters make an idyllic setting for a swim.
 In summer, the beach draws hordes of visitors from near and far, increasing the town's population exponentially.

-A longtime destination of moneyed East Coasters, the towns of Kennebunk and Kennebunkport make up the Kennebunks.
-Kennebunk is a modest working-class town, with few tourist attractions aside from its marvelous white sand beaches.
+A longtime destination of moneyed East Coasters, the Kennebunks comprise the towns of Kennebunk and Kennebunkport.
+Kennebunk is a modest town largely centered on US 1, with few tourist attractions beyond its lovely beaches.
 Just across the river, proudly waspy Kennebunkport crawls with tourists year-round.

 Camden & Rockport

-Camden and its picture-perfect harbor, framed against the mountains of Camden Hills State Park, is one of the prettiest sites in the state.
-Home to Maine's large and justly famed fleet of windjammers, Camden continues its historic intimacy with the sea.
-Most vacationers come to sail, but Camden also has galleries, fine seafood restaurants and back streets ideal for exploring.
+Camden, with its picture-perfect harbor, framed against the mountains of Camden Hills State Park, is one of the prettiest sites in Maine.
+Home to the state's large and justly famed fleet of windjammers, Camden continues its historic intimacy with the sea.
+Most vacationers come to sail, but Camden also has galleries, fine restaurants and backstreets ideal for exploring.